saimmehmood/QTLAnalysis/README.md

 > nova boot -flavor m1.medium --image "Ubuntu Server 14.04 LTS (Trusty Tahr)" --key-name Saim --user-data=init-sparkMaster.sh SparkMaster

 You should put your 'key name' after the argument --key-name.
-Similarly, you can choose -flavor either large or medium according to your requirement.
+Similarly, you can choose -flavor either large, medium or small according to your requirement.
 And as well as --image.

 For --user-data argument, you have to use the files (i.e. initSparkMaster and initSparkWorker etc) and made specified changes in them.
 Download them at the current directory from where you'll run your terminal command.
 You can check it by typing 'pwd' inside your terminal.